jperezu/SEP/README.md

 ```bash
 python manage.py test
 ```
 The purpose of this test is to find differences between the system and its models by executing the system with sample input data sets.
-During this unit testing, we compared the object design model with each object and subsystem.
-The goal of testing is to discover as many faults as possible such that we can be repaired before the delivery of the system.
+During this testing, it is possible to compare the object design model with each object and subsystem.
+The goal of the testing is to discover as many faults as possible such that we can be repaired before the delivery of the system.